-To assist your team in preparing for entry into a new global market, our native-speaking digital marketing experts have identified four top considerations when expanding your business internationally.
+So your company is more prepared when heading into new global territories, our mother-tongue digital marketing experts have identified four key factors to consider when expanding your business into new international markets.

-First and foremost, understanding the local customs, practices, and sensitivities of the market you wish to enter is paramount when expanding into new markets.
-You need to do your research to avoid cultural missteps, which can offend the local population and severely affect the success of your campaigns.
+First and foremost, understanding the local customs, practices, and sensitivities of the market you wish to enter is paramount when expanding into a new international market.
+You need to conduct in-depth research in this area to avoid making a cultural misstep, which could offend the local population and could in turn, severely affect the success of your campaigns.

-By thoroughly understanding the local culture, which you can do through comprehensive cultural audits, you can generate campaigns that resonate with your target audience more effectively.
-This step helps your marketing team determine which market offers the most opportunity for your brand, product, and services.
+By thoroughly understanding the local culture, which you can do through cultural audits, you can generate campaigns that resonate with your target audience more effectively.
+This step also enables your business to determine which markets offer the most opportunity for your brand, product, and services.

-Every country does not have the same level of economic development – meaning consumers in different markets can have a wide disparity of varying income levels.
-As such, a competitive price point in one territory may be considered unrealistic in another, pricing you out of the market.
+Every country does not have the same level of economic development, which means consumers in different markets can have a wide range of incomes.
+As such, a competitive price point in one territory may be considered unrealistic by another and could price you out of the market.

-One example is Chile, considered a High-Income Nation by the World Bank.
+One example is Chile, considered to be a High-Income Nation by the World Bank.
 The country has one of the strongest economies in South and Central America.
-Therefore, digital marketing campaigns that resonate in Chile might fall flat in other Latin American nations because the marketing price points are too high.
+Therefore, digital marketing campaigns that resonate in Chile might fall flat in other Latin American nations, because the marketing price points are too high.

-International expansion is not always easy, but with the proper preparation, research, and planning, expanding into new global markets can be an exciting (and potentially very lucrative) endeavor.
+International expansion is not always easy, but with the proper preparation, research, and planning, expanding into new global markets can be an enriching endeavour.

 Want to know how to expand your business globally?Download our first international-themed whitepaper